Equiangular lines via matrix projection: Introduction

 \subsection{Real equiangular lines}

-Define $N^{\R}(r)$ to be the maximum number of equiangular lines in $\R^r$.
-For anyone who has cut a pizza pie into 6 equal slices using 3 cuts, it is not hard to see that $N^{\R}(2) = 3$.
-In $\R^3$ and $\R^4$, the question was first studied by Haantjes \cite{H48} in 1948, who showed that $N^{\R}(3) = N^{\R}(4) = 6$, with an optimal configuration coming from the 6 diagonals of a regular icosahedron.
-The question of determining $N^\R(r)$ for an arbitrary $r$ was first formally posed in 1966 by van Lint and Seidel \cite{LS66}.
-In 1973, Gerzon (see \cite{LS73}) proved the \emph{absolute bound} $N^{\R}(r) \leq \binom{r+1}{2}$, and it is known that this bound is met for $r = 2, 3, 7, 23$, see e.g.\ \cite{LS73}.
-Surprisingly, we do not know if there are any other $r$ for which this is the case.
-Moreover, the order of magnitude of $N^{\R}(r)$ was not even known until 2000, when de Caen \cite{C00} gave a construction showing that $N^{\R}(r) \geq \frac{2}{9}(r + 1)^2$ for all $r$ of the form $3 \cdot 2^{2t-1} - 1$ for $t \in \N$.
+Let $N^{\R}(r)$ be the maximum number of equiangular lines in $\R^r$.
+It is not hard to show that $N^{\R}(2) = 3$, with the optimal configuration being familiar to anyone who has cut a pizza pie into 6 equal slices using 3 cuts.
+In 1948, Haantjes \cite{H48} showed that $N^{\R}(3) = N^{\R}(4) = 6$, with an optimal configuration coming from the 6 diagonals of a regular icosahedron.
+The question of determining $N^\R(r)$ for an arbitrary $r$ was first formally posed in 1966 by van Lint and Seidel \cite{LS66}, and a few years later Gerzon (see \cite{LS73}) proved the \emph{absolute bound}